flu-crew/parnas/README.md

 and our objective allows for reproducible and interpretable selections that are optimally representative.

 **If you use PARNAS, please cite it as**</br>
-*Markin, A., Wagle, S., Grover, S., Baker, A.L.V., Eulenstein, O. and Anderson, T.K., 2022.
-PARNAS: Objectively Selecting the Most Representative Taxa on a Phylogeny. bioRxiv.*
+*Markin, A., Wagle, S., Grover, S., Baker, A.L.V., Eulenstein, O. and Anderson, T.K., 2023.
+PARNAS: Objectively Selecting the Most Representative Taxa on a Phylogeny.
+Systematic Biology, https://doi.org/10.1093/sysbio/syad028.*

 ### Installation ###
 PARNAS is available in PyPi and can be installed as